Tempura Mushrooms (茸の天ぷら)

 - Basil Leaves – Basil isn’t a traditional Japanese ingredient, but it adds beautiful color to the mix of earthy mushrooms, and I like the flavor as well.
 If you want to be more traditional, you can use green shiso leaves.

 - Salt – while some people like using a dashi-based dipping sauce for Tempura, I prefer serving tempura mushrooms and vegetables with salt.
-Truffle Shuffle was kind enough to send me a sample of their Truffle Salt, which made for the perfect accompaniment for this Tempura, but any flaky sea salt or flavored salt will work.
+Truffle Shuffle was kind enough to send me a sample of their Truffle Salt, which made for the perfect accompaniment for this Tempura, but my homemade Umami Seasoning Salt will work as well.

 How to Make Tempura Mushrooms